 Cautions with other medicines

-There are many medicines that interfere with the way prednisolone works, or that increase the risk of side effects.
+There are many medicines that can affect the way prednisolone works, or increase the risk of side effects.
 It's very important you check a medicine is safe to take with prednisolone before you start taking it.

 There's very little information about taking herbal remedies and supplements with prednisolone.

 It's not possible to say that herbal remedies and supplements are safe to take with prednisolone.
 They're not tested in the same way as pharmacy and prescription medicines.